MultiSafepay/docs/content/integrations/ecommerce-integrations/magento2/faq/does-the-magento-2-plugin-support-magento-vault.md

 read_more: "."
 ---

 Yes.
 Our latest Magento 2 plugin supports Magento Vault.
-Magento Vault is, in essence, Tokenization with the use of the Magento payment gateway.
+In essence, Magento Vault is Tokenization with the use of the Magento payment gateway.

-This functionality will significantly enhance the safety of your checkout by storing related payment methods as a token in the Magento database, facilitating a fast and secure checkout process for your returning customers.
+This functionality stores payment methods as a token in the Magento database and decreases the purchase time for returning customers,  thus enhancing the conversion rate by facilitating a fast and secure checkout process.

+The [Recurring Payments](/tools/recurring-payments/) feature must be enabled in your MultiSafepay Control before Magento Vault can be activated in your Magento backend.
+Please refer to _[How to activate Recurring Payments](/tools/recurring-payments/how-to-activate-recurring-payments/)_ for more information.

+If you have any questions about the Magento Vault integration, please contact <integration@multisafepay.com>